-This week all of our attention has been turned to Royal Ascot, and with the glorious weather to boot, it is a very pleasant and inspiring time to get out for a hack.
+This week all of our attention has been on the enjoyable Royal Ascot.
+Accompanied by this glorious weather to boot, it has been a very pleasant and inspiring time to get out for a hack.

-However, news last week from the Lake District showed that the National Park Authority had angered the equestrian community by attempting to publish an ill-thought-out guide.
+However, equestrian news from the Lake District last week focused on a story that the National Park Authority had angered the horse riding community by attempting to publish an ill-thought-out guide.

-The draft of the code of conduct put forward for consultation contained many suggestions that were controversial at best, among them a 'speed limit' restricting riders to no more than a trot on the bridleways.
+This draft of a code of conduct was put forward for consultation, containing many suggestions that were controversial at best.
+Among them there was a 'speed limit' restricting riders to no more than a trot on the bridleways.
 This has since led to reports of local land-owners chastising riders for cantering, and even threatening to revoke access.

-A quick look around while out, and a search of the forums will tell you why the Park Authority though this might have been necessary.
+A quick observation whilst out along these bridleways, plus a search of the forums will help to explain why the Park Authority though this new rule might have been necessary.
 There are a whole host of gripes, ranging from common courtesy to safety issues.
-Reports of some riders galloping right past 'green' horses, cyclists overtaking at speed, walkers meandering down the centre of the path and not giving way; the list goes on.
+There have been reports of some riders galloping right past 'green' horses, cyclists overtaking at speed, walkers meandering down the centre of the path and not giving way; the list sadly goes on.

-With more and more people enjoying the great British Countryside, our bridle trails become more crowded.
-In particular, the recent cycling boom has led to the routes used by horses for years being frequented also by those enjoying a bike ride in the country, or even training cyclists avoiding the traffic.
-Walkers and runners too, are now using our often picturesque routes.
-These are vulnerable road users, and they do require some care and attention.
-But some riders are under the impression that they shouldn't have to share, which can lead to animosity (and dare we say it, bad behavior) when the two trail users meet.
+With more and more people enjoying the great British countryside, our bridle trails have as a result become more crowded.
+In particular, the recent cycling boom has led to the routes that have been used by horses for years, being frequented by those enjoying a bike ride in the country.
+Walkers and runners too are now using our often picturesque routes.
+These are vulnerable bridleway users and they do require some care and attention.
+But some riders are under the impression that they shouldn't have to share, which can lead to animosity (and dare we say it, bad behaviour) when the two trail users meet.

 But the question is: